 Best Riesling: Robert Weil Kiedrich Grafenberg Riesling Spatlese 2018

-This 2016 Shiraz is famed for its bold, earthy flavours and dry palate.
+This 2016 Shiraz is famed for its bold, earthy flavors and dry palate.
 It’s a wine with class, offering a brick-red core and plenty of rich tannins.
 The 2016 is a blend of 95 percent Shiraz and 5 percent Cabernet Sauvignon; full-bodied and incredibly powerful.
-It’s mostly made up from black fruit notes but promises a huge range of flavours when delving deeper through each sip.
+It’s mostly made up from black fruit notes but promises a huge range of flavors when delving deeper through each sip.

 Best Syrah: Penfolds St. Henri Shiraz 2016

-It’s an example of everything a good Zinfandel should be, combined with remarkable fruit flavours, a deep ruby-purple colouring and a dash of acidity to round it off.
+It’s an example of everything a good Zinfandel should be, combined with remarkable fruit flavors, a deep ruby-purple coloring and a dash of acidity to round it off.
 This is a dynamic wine that’s ready to be enjoyed on a relaxing weekend.